-#2: The transition from current \rightarrow new projection is safe Given the current projection $P{current}$, the projection P{latest} is evaluated by numerous rules and invariants, relative to $P{current}$.
+#2: The transition from current \rightarrow new projection is safe Given the projection that the server is currently using, $P{current}$, the projection P{latest} is evaluated by numerous rules and invariants, relative to $P{current}$.
 If such rule or invariant is violated/false, then the local server will discard P{latest} .

-The transition from $P{current} \rightarrow P{latest}$ is protected by rules and invariants that include:
+The transition from $P{current} \rightarrow P{latest}$ is checked for safety and sanity.
+The conditions used for the check include:

 - 1. The Erlang data types of all record members are correct. - 2.
 The members of the UPI, repairing, and down lists contain no duplicates and are in fact mutually disjoint. - 3.
-The author node is not down (as far as we can observe). - 4.
-There is no re-ordering of the UPI list members: the relative order of the UPI list members in both projections must be strictly maintained.
+The author node is not down (as far as we can observe).

+- 4. There is no re-ordering of the UPI list members: the relative order of the UPI list members in both projections must be strictly maintained.
 The same re-reordering restriction applies to all servers in P{latest} 's repairing list relative to $P{current}$'s repairing list. - 5.
-Any server S that is newly-added to P{latest} 's UPI list must appear in the tail the UPI list.
-Furthermore, S must have been in $P{current}$'s repairing list and had successfully completed file repair prior to S's promotion from the repairing list to the tail of the UPI list.
+Any server S that was added to P{latest} 's UPI list must appear in the tail the UPI list.
+Furthermore, S must have been in $P{current}$'s repairing list and had successfully completed file repair prior to the transition.